MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 1: Hosting options

-   Based on your reading of the **InitialInvestigation** document, add a description of the web server arrangements by using the following information:
+1. Based on your reading of the **DetailedPlanningDocument** document, add a description of the web server arrangements by using the following information:

     - Description: **The author recommends using Microsoft Azure to host the Photo Sharing application.
 Microsoft Azure can host any ASP.NET website, including the ASP.NET Core MVC application proposed in this document.
 Scaling is very simple because Microsoft, not Adventure Works, is responsible for adding server resources at times of high traffic.
 Costs are minimal: they depend on the amount of data served to visitors but it is not necessary to maintain our own hardware.**

 #### Task 2: Choosing a data store

-1. Based on your reading of the **InitialInvestigation** document, add a description of the database server arrangements by using the following information:
+1. Based on your reading of the **DetailedPlanningDocument** document, add a description of the database server arrangements by using the following information:

     - Description: **DetailedPlanningDocument(docx) - Microsoft Word** window, type **The author recommends using SQL Database, within Microsoft Azure, to host the Photo Sharing application underlying database.
 As for the web server, this recommendation ensures high-availability hosting for the database with good value for money.
 This makes particular sense if the web site is hosted in Microsoft Azure.**

 2. Close the **InitialInvestigation** document.

+3. In the **Microsoft Word** dialog box, click **Save** to save the changes.

 >**Results**: After completing this exercise, you will be able to create proposals for hosting arrangements.